efeefe/is/pages/concepts/07.transformation-lab/item-opendott.md

 ### Images used on this page

-Header: mock-up of [Plateforme-C](https://www.plateforme-c.org/), in Nantes.
+* Header image: mock-up of [Plateforme-C](https://www.plateforme-c.org/), in Nantes.